torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Idle namespaces are automatically created by the kernel if a given region has enough available capacity to create a new namespace.
+Idle namespaces are automatically created by the kernel if a given region has eyesugh available capacity to create a new namespace.
 Namespace instantiation involves finding an idle namespace and configuring it.
 For the most part the setting of namespace attributes can occur in any order, the only constraint is that 'uuid' must be set